 Darling International Inc.

-For the first quarter 2006, the Company's net sales were $76.4 million as compared to $71.4 million for the first quarter 2005.
-Increases in raw material supplies and a higher volume of purchased finished product for resale accounted for the majority of the $5.0 million increase.
+For the first quarter of 2009, the Company reported net sales of $133.0 million as compared to $202.0 million for the first quarter of 2008.
+Lower finished product prices and reduced raw material volume accounted for the majority of the $69.0 million decrease.

-Net income for the first quarter 2006 declined to $0.4 million, or $0.01 per share, as compared to net income of $0.9 million, or $0.01 per share, for the 2005 comparable period.
-The $0.5 million decrease in net income for the first quarter 2006 resulted primarily from (i) higher energy prices for natural gas and diesel fuel, (ii) increased operating expenses related to the start-up of the Fresno, California modernization project, and (iii) higher legal expenses.
+Net Income for the first quarter of 2009 decreased to $4.8 million, or $0.06 per share, as compared to $21.5 million, or $0.26 per share, for the 2008 comparable period.
+The $16.7 million decrease in net income for the first quarter resulted primarily from lower finished product prices and decreases in both volume and yield of raw material, which were partially offset by lower energy costs related to natural gas and diesel fuel.

 Darling International Inc. is the largest publicly traded, food processing by-products recycling company in the United States.
-The Company recycles used restaurant cooking oil and by-products from the beef, pork and poultry processing industries into useable products such as tallow, feed-grade fats and meat and bone meal.
-These products are primarily sold to animal feed and oleo-chemical manufacturers around the world.
+The Company recycles used restaurant cooking oil and by-products from the beef, pork and poultry processing industries into useable products such as tallow, feed-grade fats, meat and bone meal, and hides.
+These products are primarily sold to agricultural, leather, oleo-chemical and bio-diesel manufacturers around the world.
 In addition, the Company provides grease trap collection services and sells equipment to restaurants.

-This media release contains forward-looking statements regarding the business operations of Darling and the industry in which it operates.
-These statements are identified by words such as "may," "will," "expect," "believe," "intend," "anticipate," "should," "estimate," continue," and other words referring to events to occur in the future.
-These statements reflect Darling's current view of future events and are based on its assessment of, and are subject to, a variety of risks and uncertainties beyond its control, including business and economic conditions in its existing markets, that could cause actual results to differ materially from those projected in such forward- looking statements and fulfillment of closing conditions necessary to the consummation of the NBP transaction.
+(This media release contains forward-looking statements regarding the business operations and prospects of Darling and industry factors affecting it.
+These statements are identified by words such as "may," "will," " begin," "look forward," "expect," "believe," "intend," "anticipate," "should," "estimate," "continue," "momentum" and other words referring to events to occur in the future.
+These statements reflect Darling's current view of future events and are based on its assessment of, and are subject to, a variety of risks and uncertainties beyond its control, including the unprecedented turmoil existing in world financial, credit, commodities and stock markets, a decline in consumer confidence and discretionary spending, the general performance of the U.S. economy, and global demands for grain and oilseed commodities, which have exhibited volatility, and bio-fuels that could cause actual results to differ materially from those projected in the forward-looking statements.
 Other risks and uncertainties regarding Darling, its business and the industry in which it operates are referenced from time to time in the Company's filings with the Securities and Exchange Commission.
-Darling is under no obligation to (and expressly disclaims any such obligation to) update or alter its forward-looking statements whether as a result of new information, future events or otherwise.
+Darling is under no obligation to (and expressly disclaims any such obligation to) update or alter its forward-looking statements whether as a result of new information, future events or otherwise.)

 SOURCE: Darling International Inc.